 - Camping kit next

-If the stuff sacks of your tent and sleeping mat are fitted with compression straps, use them to cinch these items down to minimise their packed size.
+If the stuff sacks of your tent, sleeping bag and sleeping mat are fitted with compression straps, use them to cinch these items down to minimise their packed size.
 Then slide them in lengthways to fill the bottom of the main compartment, so they sit against the back panel, either side of your spine.
 Stuff your sleeping mat tightly in-between, plus your camping pillow if you use one.

 - Cooking and mess kit